chrisd149/Toon-Express-Level-Editor/README.md

+# linux branch: this branch is broken for now, and isn't for production use.
+Please avoid using this branch with the exception of testing.
 <img src="https://avatars0.githubusercontent.com/u/66463299?s=200&v=4" align="right" width=125>
 Toon Express is a modifed, easy to use level editor for making levels in Toontown.
 It uses source code from Disney's inhouse Toontown Online level editor that was used to quickly make and edit most streets and playgrounds.
 The program uses libpandadna as a dna parser for dna files, and a working Panda3D level editor.
 The program was and still is very buggy and somewhat hard to use, so I decided to revamp the editor with QoL features and bug fixes.
 It currently features: <br /> <br />